 A spring 2015 rendering showing Monument Realty's new One M Street office building, designed by HOK and slated to be the new headquarters for the National Association of Broadcasters when it is completed in 2019.
 The top two floors will be a conference center, and boast unobstructed views of the US Capitol and Washington's downtown core, at least for now.
 To its right is a placeholder for....

 ....10 Van, a 163-unit condo building designed by Gensler, seen here with One M immediately to the north, looking up South Capitol Street toward M. The building will have a mix of 1-, 2-, and 3-bedroom units, along with some multi-level townhouses at street level.
-This building is expected to be built concurrently with the NAB HQ, starting in summer 2016.
+This building is being built concurrently with the NAB HQ.